AlexisRall/AlexisRall/README.md

 <h2 align="center">✨About Me</h2>
 <p>
   Hey there and welcome to my coding diary!
-I'm currently in my first year studying a double major BSc in Computer Sciences with Statistics and I'm extremely enthusiastic to learn and develop my skills.
+I'm currently in my first year studying a double major BSc in Computer Sciences with Statistics.
+GitHub will be my little digital portfolio of all my coding endeavours throughout my university career.
 </p>

 <h2 align="center">💻Tech Stack</h2>